mmc-siani-es/MultiFEBE/README.md

 What is MultiFEBE?
 ==================

 MultiFEBE is a multi-domain Finite Element and Boundary Element linear mechanics solver.

+It implements several mixed-dimensional couplings between Finite Elements (FE) and Boundary Elements (BE), particularly those developed in our [research team](http://www.mmc.siani.es/) (see our [publications](http://www.mmc.siani.es/papers-in-referred-journals/)).
+It also implements ordinary and crack boundary elements for inviscid fluids (acoustic medium), elastic solid and poroelastic medium, allowing the interaction between regions of different kind of materials.

-It implements mixed-dimensional couplings between finite elements and boundary elements.
-It is available for Windows and GNU/Linux 64 bits.
+It is available for Windows and GNU/Linux 64 bits (see below).

 How to install?
 ===============